 Relationship of Performance Management to Other Personnel Systems

 Performance management is an integral part of the overall management of the University.
-Information from the Performance Management System pertaining to classified (SPA) employees will be one of the factors considered in making other personnel management decisions.
+Information from the Performance Management System pertaining to classified (SHRA) employees will be one of the factors considered in making other personnel management decisions.
 Decisions concerning promotions, transfers, training and staff development, discipline and other personnel actions are influenced by information from performance appraisals.
 Performance salary increase decisions come directly from annual performance appraisals.

 In order to achieve internal consistency in personnel administration, the following requirements apply: